 The terms and conditions of the appointment of every Independent Director is availableon the website of the Company at: http://hexaware.com/investors/

-Details of the familiarization programme of the Independent Directors is available onwebsite of the Company at http:// hexaware.com/investors/
+Details of the familiarization programme of the independent Directors are available onwebsite of the Company at http:// hexaware.com/investors/

 Committees of the Board

-The Board of Directors have constituted the following Committees:
+The Board of Directors have following committees as on December 31 2019: